canva-sdks/canva-connect-api-starter-kit/demos/ecommerce_shop/README.md

 - Editing product images in Canva and displaying the updated designs back in the shop.
 - Creating individual designs in custom sizes from existing products.
-- Create multiple designs at once by adding products to your Canva Brand Templates.
+- Creating multiple designs at once by adding products to your Canva Brand Templates.

 ## Brand Templates Setup